 Mail is delivered Monday through Friday only, and can be checked daily at the soap desk on the second floor during posted hours.
 You must show your HMIS ID to receive mail.

 Lockers – Front Steps facilitates access to more than 400 lockers at the ARCH for client’s use.
-Lockers are distributed via a lottery system on the 12th and 20th monthly (the following Mon if the date falls on a Sat or Sun).
+Lockers are distributed via a lottery system on the 15th month (the following Mon if the date falls on a Sat or Sun).
 Lockers must be re-registered each month between the 1st and 10th and can be kept indefinitely, as long as the locker is being used properly and the client does not have housing.

 Computer Lab – The Computer Lab is available to be open from 8:00am-5:00pm seven days a week, given a volunteer is present.
 The first two computers near the volunteer desk are reserved for job searches and resume writing.
 The remaining computers can be used for recreational purposes.
 There is a 30 minute time limit if there are others waiting to use the computers.
 Computer and computer lab rules are posted in the lab.